BrianP8701/swarmstarv2/journal.md

+# September 28th 2024
+Okay since my last journal entry, I've made a few changes to the codebase.
+We now use typescript end to end, have cloud infra, ci/cd and other shit.
+In terms of implementing the actual system, no progress has been made.
+Now we have the infra and dev experience out of the way we can begin getting started.
+Let's make a roadmap:
+- [ ] Allow users to arrange the UIs DialogPreview components however they like
+- [ ] Convert nodes to use mappings to support graphs
+- [ ] Make two modes for displaying nodes: Basic and Card
+- [ ]

 # July 21th 2024
 Well.
 This is awkward.
 We have to revert back to the original design of seemingly excessive blocking operations.
 This is because it allows easy exit and reentry points.
 Without seemingly excessive blocking operations we have, well less operations.
 I also thought it would allow the action code to become more concise.
 But question wrappers need to return it's operations directly back to the source.
 This basically means we want functions that directly return Operations.
 This brings back the question of how do we pass args between these functions.